feldtsen/pointy-dit212/SDD.md

 ## 5. Quality

 The application is tested using unit tests with the framework JUnit.
 These tests can be found under project/src/main/test.

-The overall code coverage of the application is 45%.
-The coverage of the model, however, is higher at 82%.

 Continuous Integration is done using Travis to automatically run tests when doing pull requests to ensure nothing merged to master causes tests to fail.